+Historically study hours have been commonly used in many fraternities/sororities.
 Prior to determining whether study hours are appropriate for your chapter scholarship plan, have a conversation with CMT to discuss the value or lack thereof that study hours may offer for your chapter.

-Supervised study hours are not always conducive to all learning styles.
+Supervised study hours are not always conducive to all learning styles, especially those with learning disabilities.